robvet/demo-music-service/README.md

 # demo-music-service
 Simple API Service with Sql Database demo app

+Deploy .NET Core Binaries or as a Container.

 Need to provide following env vars:

  "catalogdbsecret": "<connection string for SqlDB>",